emptythevoid/bashscripts/README.md

 evening_time.sh - I found that after I had a baby, after he went to sleep for the night, I needed to unwind at my computer, and I found I kept entering in these commands.

-fapplus.sh - A stupid simple extracter for "getuser" pages on fapplus.
+fapplus.sh - A stupid simple extractor for "getuser" pages on fapplus.
 Extracts all content links from the page and has youtube-dl download them.

 open-url.sh - A script to help open .url files from Windows in a Linux web browser (to be added in the right-click context menu, for example)